instructlab/community/README.md

 ### See your contributions impact an AI model

-The IBM model `Merlinite` builds regularly.
+The Merlinite-7b and Granite-7b models are built regularly.
 Sometime after your pull request is merged, Merlinite is updated and you can see locally that the model improved with the skill or knowledge you taught it.

 ## Contribution